-Siberian Huskies are a very popular dog breed.
+Huskies are a very popular dog breed.
 They are known to all for their beautiful coats and energetic personalities.
-If you are considering bringing a Siberian Husky into your home, you may have questions about their tendency to bark, do Huskies bark?
-The answer is yes, Siberian Huskies do bark too, but not as much as other dog breeds.
+If you are considering bringing a Siberian husky into your home, you may have questions about their tendency to bark.
+Do huskies bark?
+The answer is yes.
+Siberian huskies do bark too, but not as much as other dog breeds.

-Here we will provide some information on Huskies’ barking habits and what factors affect their vocalizations and provide some tips on how to control barking in Huskies.-
+Here we will provide some information on Huskies’ barking habits, what factors affect their vocalizations, and some tips on how to control barking in Huskies.-

-Huskies are known to everyone for their howl, and Huskies are also capable of barking.
-However, Huskies are not as vocal as other dog breeds and do not bark frequently.
+Huskies are known to everyone for their howl, and they are also capable of barking.
+However, huskies are not as vocal as other dog breeds and do not bark frequently.
 When Huskies bark, remember they are warning their owners of danger or trying to communicate with other dogs.

 It is important to note that excessive barking can cause signs of stress or anxiety in Huskies.
 It is therefore very important to always monitor the Huskies’ behavior and give them plenty of exercise and attention.

-Siberian Huskies bark to communicate with their dogs and other dogs.
-They bark to signal to her that they want or to let her know that they are hungry, thirsty, or need to be.
+Siberian huskies bark to communicate with their dogs and other dogs.
+They bark to signal to her that they want something or to let her know that they are hungry, thirsty, or need to be.

-Siberian Huskies are very energetic dogs.
-They need always lots of exercise and mental stimulation.
+Huskies are very energetic dogs.
+They always need lots of exercise and mental stimulation.
 If they are upset or anxious, they may bark to get their owner’s attention.